General Rules of Paddle Tennis

 Net play in paddle tennis involves taking an offensive stance near the net to intercept shots and put pressure on your opponents.
 By positioning yourself close to the net, you increase your chances of executing volleys and smashes effectively, putting the opposing team on the defensive.
 Effective net play requires quick reflexes and a keen eye to anticipate shots.

-Also Read General Rules of Stock Car Racing
+Also Read General Rules of Longboarding

 On the other hand, defensive strategies are important for maintaining control during rallies and regaining the advantage if you find yourself in a difficult position.
 Staying back near the baseline allows you to defend against powerful shots and gives you more time to react to your opponent's moves.
 Communicating with your partner to coordinate your defensive efforts effectively and cover all areas of the court.